 It is therefore important not only to measure the total cholesterol level, but to be aware of the LDL and HDL cholesterol ratios and the triglyceride level in the blood.

-OatWell™ is proven to reduce the “bad” LDL cholesterol without affecting the “good” HDL cholesterol.
+OatWell™ is proven to reduce the “bad” LDL cholesterol and contribute towards your cholesterol diet goals, without affecting the “good” HDL cholesterol.
 All the OatWell™ products contain a high percentage of beta-glucan.

 |Ideal cholesterol level||under 5 mmol/l|